crescent-network/crescent/docs/demo/budget_with_farming.md

 --output json | jq

 # Query rewards
-$BINARY q farming rewards cosmos185fflsvwrz0cx46w6qada7mdy92m6kx4gqx0ny \
+$BINARY q farming rewards cre185fflsvwrz0cx46w6qada7mdy92m6kx4vg42xf \
 --output json | jq
 ```

 ## Conclusion

-Throughout the demo, you learn what the budget and farming modules are and how they work to provide eseential functionalities in the Cosmos ecosystem.
+Throughout the demo, you learn what the budget and farming modules are and how they work to provide essential functionalities in the Cosmos ecosystem.
 Thank you for taking your time and your interest.